 - You have migraines or had them in the past.

-- You have at least 5 episodes of vertigo that make you feel like you are spinning or moving.
+- You have at least five episodes of vertigo that make you feel like you are spinning or moving.
 This isn’t the same as motion sickness or feeling faint.

-- These feelings last between 5 minutes to 72 hours.
+- These feelings last between 5 minutes and 72 hours.